 On one hand, businesses are going full throttle on digitizing their operations, but on the other hand, IT talent shortages hamper the timely implementation of complex software.
 However, no-code development platforms are proving to be effective.

-No-code platforms reduce development complexity to the point where business users can create solutions without knowing programming, APIs, or how to deploy web or mobile apps.
-No-code solutions, which are frequently packaged as a SaaS (software as a service) or PaaS (platform as a service), simplify many complex aspects of development so that business users and IT teams can become more agile and focus on generating functionality.
+No-code platforms reduce development complexity to the point where business users aka citizen developers can create solutions without knowing programming, APIs, or how to deploy web or mobile apps.
+No-code citizen development solutions, which are frequently packaged as a SaaS (software as a service) or PaaS (platform as a service), simplify many complex aspects of development so that business users and IT teams can become more agile and focus on generating functionality.

-According to Gartner, the market for no-code/low-code application platforms would grow by more than 30% from 2020 levels by 2022.
+According to Gartner, the market for no-code/low-code citizen development would grow by more than 30% from 2020 levels by 2022.
 By embracing these no-code solutions, project managers may serve the diverse and often siloed interests of both IT and business as IT project leaders and business process stakeholders.

 But what are the advantages of no-code development, and how can you put them into practice in your project teams?